“A nation, as a society, forms a moral person, and every member of it is personally responsible for his society.” – Thomas Jefferson, 1792

 The Yee Family American Dream Scholarship is created to support that quintessential desire to achieve the “American Dream.”
 The Dream means different things to different people.
 For the Yee family, the Dream was the hope that poor Chinese immigrants who didn’t know any English come to America could make a better future through sheer determination and hard work.
 The University of Virginia was part of what ultimately made its Dream a reality.
 In gratitude for its good fortunes, the Yee family is honored to extend help to those students striving to achieve their own American Dream.

-An award will be given to the recipient in the amount of two thousand dollars ($2000), and the funds need to be used for any school-related purpose (e.g., tuition, text-books, and supplies).
+An award will be given to the recipient in the amount of three thousand dollars ($3000), and the funds need to be used for any school-related purpose (e.g., tuition, text-books, and supplies).

 Why Donate to the AAPAAN Scholarships?

-Here are some excerpts from past applications which showcase the tremendous amount of need in the student body and the amazing resilience and hard work of students at UVA:
+Read testimonials from our past recipients who showcase the tremendous amount of need in the student body and the amazing resilience and hard work of students at UVA:

 “One of the most embarrassing moments I’ve had regarding my financial status happened when I was in the financial aid office, hoping that they could defer a part of my loans that were due.
 When I sat down to talk to a financial advisor, she asked why I had to defer just $250, because it was such a little amount, and normally students would never ask for a deferment on such a small amount of money.
 Although it wasn’t a direct insult to my low-income status, it definitely reminded me of how in need I was.
 I come from a single mother home, and I try my best not to make her pay for much.
 I have taken two jobs as a research assistant in hopes of helping pay of these deferments, but with a full time school schedule, it has been a struggle.
 Receiving this scholarship would allow me to have less of a financial burden on my shoulders.
 I have given and sacrificed a lot of a college activities out of frugality, but I refuse to have my education be impeded because of money.”